 Around the ravine, rich forests are spread.

-The entrance to this ravine is Yoro-keikoku station on Kominato Railway
+The entrance to this ravine is Yoro-keikoku station of Kominato Railway.

 From here to the south, the ravine stretches for about 6 km.

-Kan'non Bridge on the approach across Yoro River is unique.
+Kan-non Bridge on the approach across Yoro River is unique and has two arches.

-Around there, a wakling trail are set up.
+Around there, a wakling trail is set up.

 In early April, we can see many cherry blossoms.

 In spring and summer, this ravine is full of greenery.

 And autumn leaves are beautiful from late November to early December.

 From Tokyo to Goi station on JR Uchibo Line, about 1 hour by rapid train for Kisarazu or Kimitsu.